at Memorial Tree Park

 Restrictions- pets must be leashed, park officially closed in winter, but you can walk in

-Distance and time- 0.5 mile all together, maybe 30 minutes of walking including backtracking.
+Distance and time- About 0.5 mile all together, maybe 30 minutes of walking including backtracking.
 Mileages were measured on a topographic map and verified by pacing, at which I am fairly accurate.

 Trail Markers- none, mostly follows old woods roads